 - 1. The Property Investment Strategy was consulted with Leadership Team and Strategic O&S prior to Cabinet and Full Council. - 2.
-This paper has gone to Leadership Team and will go to Strategic O&S prior to Full Council.
+This paper has gone to Leadership Team, Cabinet and Strategic O&S prior to Full Council.

 Financial Implications

 Changes to the Medium Term Financial Strategy